 3. Make a donation to a local or national charity in their name.
 Maybe your loved one had a favorite charity you can donate to.

 4. Bake your loved one’s favorite treats or make up a fruit basket and give it to someone you know who is discouraged or going through grief.
 The baked treats can be store bought, too!

 5. Buy a gift you would’ve bought your loved one and then bless one of their favorite family members or friends with the gift.

-6. Think of an activity your loved one enjoyed doing while they were alive, and then give that experience as a gift to someone else.
-You can also give away an experience they wanted to do but never were able to.
+6. Think of an activity your loved one enjoyed doing while they were alive, and then give that experience as a gift to someone else (or invite them to do the experience with you).
+You can also give away an experience your loved one wanted to do but never were able to.
 Was there something they wanted to do for Christmas or somewhere they wanted to go but never had the chance?

 I know a lady who gave a brand new skateboard to her nephew in honor of her son who loved extreme sports.

 I have a very dear friend in my grief group who had planned to take his wife to a new movie theater.
-He gave my husband and me a gift certificate to the movie theater and shared his story about how he and his wife planned to go there and told us to enjoy our gift in their honor.
+He gave my husband and me a gift certificate to the movie theater and shared how he and his wife planned to go there and told us to enjoy our gift in their honor and her precious memory.
 His gift meant so very much to me!

 8. Anonymously pre-pay for someone’s gas at the gas station.
 Go to the attendant and buy a gift card with cash, explain what you’re doing, and tell them to give the gas gift card to the next person who looks like they could use it or to someone who may need cheering up.